nomssi/abap_scheme/README.md

 ## Why Scheme?
 - some concepts cannot be expressed in ABAP, except by first implementing Lisp in ABAP (cf. [Greenspun 10th rule](http://www.paulgraham.com/quotes.html) ).
 You need Lisp to assist you in thinking previously impossible thoughts.
+[![LISP Inside](https://github.com/nomssi/abap_scheme/blob/master/img/lisplogo_256.png)](http://lisperati.com/logo.html)

+- They are many dialects of Lisp, it is common to [Make your own Lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) to really understand programming languages.
+[Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29) is one of the three main dialects of the Lisp programming, alongside Common Lisp and Clojure.

 - Conrad Barski's [Land of Lisp](http://landoflisp.com), Martin Ceronio's [LISP interpreter in ABAP](https://blogs.sap.com/2015/06/24/a-lisp-interpreter-in-abap/) and [Peter Norvig](http://norvig.com/lispy2.html) inspired me to learn Lisp.

 - My project started as a Lisp workbench for [Martin's code](https://github.com/mydoghasworms/abap-lisp), but I changed the target language after reading Scheme's revised report [R<sup>7</sup>RS](http://www.r7rs.org/).
-- [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29) is one of the three main dialects of the Lisp programming, alongside Common Lisp and Clojure.
-Scheme's is a practical programming language with a very small number of rules for forming expressions that can be composed without restrictions.
-In constrast to ABAP, Scheme is lexically scoped and requires proper tail call optimization.
+Scheme is a practical programming language with a very small number of rules for forming expressions that can be composed without restrictions.

-[![LISP Inside](https://github.com/nomssi/abap_scheme/blob/master/img/lisplogo_256.png)](http://lisperati.com/logo.html)

-- Scheme's uses *symbolic expressions* (S-exps) to represent code *and* data.
+- In constrast to ABAP, Scheme is lexically scoped and requires proper tail call optimization.
+Scheme's uses *symbolic expressions* (S-exps) to represent code *and* data.
 Expressions are then [evaluated](https://docs.racket-lang.org/reference/eval-model.html).

 ### Features
 - check the current [features](https://github.com/nomssi/abap_scheme/wiki/Features)